The Bible tells us that the Father will send the Comforter to us, who is the Holy Spirit.

 - When we do not know what to pray for, then praying in the Spirit helps us to pray what is needful and necessary, and according to Father’s will, at that particular moment (Romans 8:26, 27);

 From the above list, we see the importance of becoming equipped with the Holy Spirit’s own prayer language for us!
-When we yield our voice to Him, then the Holy Spirit can speak to us through our own lips.
+When we yield our voice to Him, then the Holy Spirit can reveal His guidance for us through our own lips.

 Now we can see why it is essential for all Believers to heed Yahushua’s instruction, to “Wait for the promise of the Father“ — “until ye be endued [clothed] with power from on high” — be Baptized in the Holy Spirit!
 (Acts 1:4,5,8; Luke 24:49)